-EyeMusic Sensory Substitution Device enables the blind to 'see' colors and shapesFebruary 4th, 2014 in Neuroscience /
+EyeMusic Sensory Substitution Device enables the blind to 'see' colors and shapesFebruary 4, 2014 in Medicine & Health / Neuroscience

 Using auditory or tactile stimulation, Sensory Substitution Devices (SSDs) provide representations of visual information and can help the blind "see" colors and shapes.
 SSDs scan images and transform the information into audio or touch signals that users are trained to understand, enabling them to recognize the image without seeing it.